mattzeunert/babel-workshop/README.md

-# Workshop: ASTs and writing custom Babel plugins
+# Workshop: Abstract syntax trees and writing custom Babel plugins

 Babel is JavaScript compiler that allows you to write code transformation rules.
-These transformations are based on the [AST (abstract syntax tree)](https://en.wikipedia.org/wiki/Abstract_syntax_tree) representation of JavaScript code.
+These transformations are based on the code's [AST] representation.

 ## Why learn about ASTs?